Alfred-KInyua/math-magicians/README.md

 ## Live Demo (if available)

-Click [here](https://deploy-preview-3--incredible-blancmange-02ba42.netlify.app/) to check out the live demo
+Click [Single Page Application for Calculator](https://deploy-preview-6--incredible-blancmange-02ba42.netlify.app/) to check out the live demo

 See the deployment on heroku [here]()